kassambara/ggpubr/cran-comments.md

   - `ggsummarystats(comparisons = )` now draws the comparison brackets and the
     test label that were requested; previously `comparisons` was silently dropped and the plot was drawn without them.
+  - `select =` and `remove =` used together now filter to the groups asked for.
+    The row mask was built before `select` subset the data and then reused after it, so the removed group could survive, `NA` rows were introduced, and the summaries were computed over the wrong rows.
+Affects the eight builders taking both arguments; either argument on its own is unchanged.
-- One previously accepted input is now refused: `ggsummarystats(free.panels = TRUE)` rejects a `labeller` outside the two documented values `"label_value"` and `"label_both"`.
+- Two previously accepted inputs are now refused:
+  - `ggsummarystats(free.panels = TRUE)` rejects a `labeller` outside the two documented values `"label_value"` and `"label_both"`.
 A number, `TRUE` or a factor used to be accepted and selected a labeller by position rather than by name, so which one you got depended on the argument's integer value rather than on what was asked for.
+  - Naming the same item in both `select =` and `remove =` is an error, since the call asks to both keep and drop it.
+Combining the two arguments on different items is still supported.
 - We downloaded and scanned the sources of all 230 strong reverse dependencies for calls to the changed surface.
 No reverse dependency maps `alpha` in `ggbarplot()`, none passes `reverse =` to `position_dodge2()`, none calls